leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-32.md

 ##### 3.2.1.2.
 Candidates

-With in a "m=" section, each candidate (including the default candidate) associated with the data stream is represented by an SDP candidate attribute.
+Within a "m=" section, each candidate (including the default candidate) associated with the data stream is represented by an SDP candidate attribute.

 Prior to nomination, the "c=" line associated with an "m=" section contains the connection address of the default candidate, while the "m=" line contains the port and transport protocol of the default candidate for that "m=" section.